raygun101/MarkupKit/README.md

     - (void)processMarkupElement:(NSString *)tag properties:(NSDictionary *)properties;

-The element's name, "segment", is passed in the `tag` argument, and a key/value pair containing the segment's title is included in the dictionary passed as the `properties` argument.
+The element's name, "segment", is passed in the `tag` argument, and a key/value pair containing the segment's title is included in the dictionary passed as the `properties` argument. `UISegmentedControl` overrides this method to add the given segment title to itself.

-Like `appendMarkupElementView:`, the default implementation of this method does nothing. `UIView` subclasses must override it to provide view-specific behavior.
+Like `appendMarkupElementView:`, the default implementation of `processMarkupElement:properties:` does nothing.
+Subclasses must override it to provide view-specific behavior.

 ## Attributes
 Attributes in a MarkupKit document usually represent view properties.
 For example, the following markup declares an instance of a system-style `UIButton` and sets its `title` property to "Press Me!":